Configuration

 Note: when using SAML this option may need to be changed to None, see the section about SAML.

 • proxy.api-security.hide-spec-details: (boolean) whether to hide (security sensitive) values from the spec returned by the HTTP API.
 By default, this is true, which is the most secure option.
-Only enable this option if a user is allowed to see the full spec of an app, including the name of the Docker image, ports etc.

 • proxy.api-security.cors-allowed-origins: list of domains that are allowed as CORS origin.